Awards

 • Curriculum vitae

-Submission Process: Chairs may submit nominations of one of their faculty members to the Office of the Executive Dean by sending an electronic copy of the nominee's packet to ascfacultyaffairs@osu.edu
+Submission Process: Chairs may submit nominations of one of their faculty members to the Office of the Dean by sending an electronic copy of the nominee's packet to ascfacultyaffairs@osu.edu

 Funding: A one-time award of up to $3,000 in support of academic work will be provided annually by the Harlan Hatcher Memorial Award Fund.